-Ref Controls Specified by PFC Tests of Controls Results of Tests 12.1 Requests for establishing new user access are documented, initiated and approved by persons with proper authority.
-Inquired of the process for establishing and maintaining user accounts.
+Ref Controls Specified by PFC Tests of Controls Results of Tests 12.1 Requests for establishing new user access are documented, initiated and approved by Inquired of the process for establishing and maintaining user accounts.
+No exceptions noted. persons with proper authority.
 Inspected new user tickets used to request access and onboarding worksheet used to load and configure workstations with appropriate secure configurations.
-No exceptions noted.
 12.2 PFC Users have uniquely identifiable User IDs and are granted appropriate access to SimpliCD applications and databases based on their job function and responsibilities.
 Obtained and inspected the Employee Census Report, related new user access request tickets and SimpliCD Users table and determined that 100% of new users added throughout the period received only access appropriate to their role and responsibilities.
 No exceptions noted.
 12.3 Corporate Credit Union Users have uniquely identifiable User IDs and are granted appropriate access to SimpliCD by authorized administrators at each Corporate Credit Union.
 Inspected system generated list of SimpliCD user IDs and determined that except for an appropriate number approved maintenance accounts used by IT Administrators for user support purposes, internal & external user accounts are uniquely identifiable.
+Performed testing over new Corporate Credit Union Admins granted access during the period to determine if the access was properly granted.
 No exceptions noted.